NAMI Greater San Antonio (Nonprofit )

 2nd Tuesday: 11:30 AM - 1:00 PM (except January, August and November)

-NAMI Family Support Group is a confidential support group for any adult with a loved one who has experienced symptoms of a mental health condition.
+NAMI Connection Recovery Support Group is a free, peer-led support group for any adult who has experienced symptoms of a mental health condition.
+You will gain insight from hearing the challenges and successes of others, and the groups are led by trained leaders who’ve been there.

 Free